book

 print(quote_bar)

-If the History method returns QuoteBars, iterate through the QuoteBars to get the QuoteBar of each Equity.
+If the history method returns QuoteBars, iterate through the QuoteBars to get the QuoteBar of each Equity.
 The QuoteBars may not have data for all of your Equity subscriptions.
 To avoid issues, check if the QuoteBars object contains data for your security before you index it with the Equity Symbol.

 for quote_bars in all_history_quote_bars: